How Mazanti Processes Personal Data

 6. The Rights of Data Subjects

-- to have incorrect data deleted;
+- to have incorrect data deleted or corrected;

 - in special cases, to have data deleted before our general deletion takes place;